 Flow is the movement of a product or service through a process in a continuous stream of value.
 A process might have several steps, for example:

-One goal of Lean thinking is to move towards continuous flow in a process.
+One goal of Lean thinking is to move toward continuous flow in a process.
 Perfect flow is achieved when only value is added, the work between process steps is balanced, and work in progress (WIP) is eliminated.
-Any mistakes and process issues become obvious in a process designed to flow, and therefore fixed quickly (ideally to root cause, so the issue does not resurface).
+Any mistakes and process issues become obvious in a process designed to flow.
+Therefore, fixed quickly (ideally to root cause, so the issue does not resurface).

-Perfect flow is rarely achieved, even with the best-designed processes in the world, and attempting continuous flow in a poorly designed process leads to many stoppages and an out-of-balance condition.
-It is therefore typical to use WIP and other buffers in a process to soften the impact of these wastes.
-Even Toyota does this – they split their assembly lines into sections and build small buffers of WIP before and after each section to deal with minor stoppages.
+Perfect flow is rarely achieved, even with the best-designed processes in the world.
+Similarly, attempting continuous flow in a poorly designed process leads to many stoppages and an out-of-balance condition.
+Therefore, it is typical to use WIP and other buffers in a process to soften the impact of these wastes.
+Even Toyota does this as they split their assembly lines into sections.
+They build small buffers of WIP before and after each section to deal with minor stoppages.

-This short video does an excellent job showing the benefits of one-piece flow.
-Changing the batch size does not change the work completed, but with one-piece flow the work is completed more quickly, feedback is immediate, and WIP is eliminated.
+This short video does an excellent job of showing the benefits of one-piece flow.
+Changing the batch size does not change the work completed, but with one-piece flow, the work is completed more quickly, feedback is immediate, and WIP is eliminated.

 Our continuous improvement workshops include several simulations that demonstrate the difference between Flow and Batch.
 Click on the link to sign-up for a workshop today!